 How to welcome new people to your cycling group

-- Sue Cartwright, a personal assistant in the West Midlands, is a ride leader for the Cobble Cycle Cafe Easyriders in Erdington, which is supported by Cycling UK and Sport England.
+- Sue Cartwright, a personal assistant in the West Midlands, is a ride leader for the Cobble Cycle Café Easyriders in Erdington, which is supported by Cycling UK and Sport England.
 The group features in a short video screened ahead of the discussion, showing how people new or returning to cycling gain the confidence to take part in group activities with a friendly welcome and a ride briefing at the start.
-She explains how riders can even borrow e-bikes if fitness conditions or health issues are barriers.
+She explains how riders can even borrow e-cycles if fitness conditions or health issues are barriers.

-- Richard Warburton, a retired fire fighter, is a tandem pilot for Bury Tandem Club for Blind and Partially Sighted People, a vibrant club that started around eleven years ago.
+- Richard Warburton, a retired fire fighter, is a tandem pilot for Bury Tandem Club for Blind and Partially Sighted People, a vibrant club that started around 11 years ago.
 The group has successfully recruited both pilots, who ride on the front of the tandem, and stokers with visual impairments who are now able to go out on day rides of between 40 and 60 miles in the countryside.

-- Rukaiya Moola is a founder-member of Cycle Sisters in London, a group aimed at Muslim women, and is also a ride leader and a ride leader mentor.
+- Rukaiya Moola is a founder member of Cycle Sisters in London, a group aimed at Muslim women, and is also a ride leader and a ride leader mentor.
 The group is now growing and expanding into many boroughs.
 She discussed the ways it enables women to enjoy cycling, whatever clothing they choose to wear.